YARC-Official/docs/Engine.md

 Upon selecting the correct file, the preset will be imported, with all of its values.

 # 📈 Scoring
-These are on a separate category because they aren't editable, unlike the other engine settings.
+These are in a separate category because they aren't editable, unlike the other engine settings.

 ## 💯 Points
 Each note awards 50 points, except for Pro Drums, where each notes award 60 points.